Blog Legally: 5 Legal Pages Your Website MUST Have

 So, in the US, the legal forms that must be filled out are:

-W-8BEN Form: Required for non-US individuals who will provide services and receive payments from US companies.
+W-8BEN Form: Required for non-US-resident individuals who will provide services and receive payments from US-resident companies.

-W-8BEN-E Form: Required for non-US entities who will provide services and receive payments from US companies.
+W-8BEN-E Form: Required for non-US-resident entities who will provide services and receive payments from US-resident companies.

-You will only have to fill in a few fields with personal information such as your full name, country of citizenship and address (it cannot be a P.O.
+You will only have to fill in a few fields with personal information such as your full name, country of citizenship, and address (this time, it cannot be a P.O.
 Box address!).

 Lastly, you must sign your name digitally.